-The best places to look are in the laundry detergent aisle at the grocery store or in big-box stores, in hardware or home improvement stores, in international grocery stores, and in pool supply stores.
+The best places to look are in the laundry detergent aisle at the grocery store or in big-box stores, hardware or home improvement stores, international grocery stores, and pool supply stores.
 And if you still aren't able to find it locally, you can buy it from Amazon.

 Naturally Occurring Substance

-Washing soda is used in many commercial products that include detergents, toothpaste, and many foods.
+Washing soda is used in many commercial products that include detergents and toothpaste.
 It has just as many household applications and is frequently used to soften water, make cleaners, remove laundry stains, and fix dyes to a piece of fabric.
 It shows up often as an ingredient in homemade laundry detergent and dishwasher detergent.

-Check out ArmandHammer.com for lots of ideas on how to use washing soda to upgrade your laundry.
+ArmandHammer.com has numerous ideas on how to use washing soda to upgrade your laundry.
 Arm & Hammer suggests adding it straight into your washer at the beginning of the wash with your regular laundry detergent to enhance cleaning and freshen your clothes or linens, to do the hard work on heavily soiled clothes, or to soften the water if yours is hard.
 You can also put it to work on spots and stains with a pre-treat paste or as a pre-soak.
 In all uses, check the instructions for your washing machine before using washing soda and be especially careful with high-efficiency machines.